A topic from the subject of Literature Review in Chemistry.

 Procedure:

-2. Dialysis: Purify the nanoparticles by dialysis against PBS for 24 hours to remove any remaining solvent or impurities.
+3. Dialysis: Purify the nanoparticles by dialysis against PBS for 24 hours (or longer, as needed) using a dialysis membrane with an appropriate molecular weight cutoff to remove any unencapsulated ibuprofen and residual solvents.

 Significance: